shielamms/nlp-specialisation-exercises/README.md

 ## What's inside?

-I'm currently in Week 2 of Course 1: NLP with Classification in Vector Spaces.
+Instead of uploading my Jupyter notebooks for the course exercises, I decided to modularise my code to make it reusable and to really let the concepts sink into my head while I write the code in different ways.

+1. `tweet_sentiment.py`:
+This project was derived from Week 2 of the course: Sentiment Analysis with Naïve Bayes.
 The programming assignment is about preprocessing tweets from the nltk `twitter_samples` dataset, and training a Naive Bayes classifier to predict the sentiment of a tweet (1 if positive, 0 if negative).
 I'll keep on adding to this (along with more complete documentation) in the next few weeks.

-Instead of uploading my Jupyter notebooks for the exercises, I decided to modularise the code to make it reusable and to really let the concepts sink into my head while I write the code in different ways.
+2. `word_prediction.py`:
+This project was derived from Week 3 of the course: Vector Space Models.
+The programming assignment is about predicting the country name given a city.
+More generally, this predicts the 4th word given 3 words, where there is an association between the first 2 words.
+For example, if word1="Turkey", word2="Ankara", and word3="Bangkok", then this will predict the country of Bangkok using the association between "Ankara" and "Turkey" based on a distance metric of their respective embeddings.
+This project also contains my own definition of a PCA class, which reduces the dimensions of a given set of features (in this case, a subset of the embeddings) by getting only a subset of its eigenvectors.

 ## How to run the code

-This code was written and tested in Python 3.9.
-To run this code, I recommend creating a virtual environment, like this in pyenv and virtualenv:
+All code in this project were written and tested in Python 3.9.
+To run a file in the root directory of this project, I recommend creating a virtual environment, like this in pyenv and virtualenv:

 ```
 pyenv local 3.9.2